smessie/Article-ESWC2024-DFDP/content/implementation.md

 <figure id="fig:FormRenderer" class="halfwidth">
 <img src="img/FormRenderer.png" alt="[Screenshot of FormRenderer application]" />
 <figcaption markdown="block">
-Implemented FormRenderer app.
+Implemented FormRenderer application.
 </figcaption>
 </figure>

 The next application in the pipeline is to render the declarative form description and let the user fill out that form.
 We implemented two versions in two different viewing environments to prove that the display part of the form description is independent of the viewing environment.[^ImplementationFormRenderer] [^ImplementationFormCli]
-The FormRenderer app is created in the [Vue.js framework](cite:cites vue) and functions in the Web browser.
+The FormRenderer application is created in the [Vue.js framework](cite:cites vue) and functions in the Web browser.
-A screenshot of this app is shown in [](#fig:FormRenderer).
+A screenshot of this application is shown in [](#fig:FormRenderer).
-The FormCli app operates as a command-line application, allowing usage without a GUI.
+The FormCli application operates as a command-line application, allowing usage without a GUI.
 The form questions are prompted to the user one after each other.
-While the FormRenderer app supports authenticating with a Solid identity provider, authentication is not implemented in the FormCli app as the Solid protocol lacks proper authentication for command-line applications.
+While the FormRenderer application supports authenticating with a Solid identity provider, authentication is not implemented in the FormCli application as the Solid protocol lacks proper authentication for command-line applications.
 We therefore consider this outside the scope of this research.

-[^ImplementationFormRenderer]: The source code of the FormRenderer app can be found at [https://github.com/<wbr/>SolidLabResearch/FormRenderer](https://github.com/SolidLabResearch/FormRenderer).
+[^ImplementationFormRenderer]: The source code of the FormRenderer application can be found at [https://github.com/<wbr/>SolidLabResearch/FormRenderer](https://github.com/SolidLabResearch/FormRenderer).
-[^ImplementationFormCli]: The source code of the FormCli app can be found at [https://github.com/<wbr/>SolidLabResearch/FormCli](https://github.com/SolidLabResearch/FormCli).
+[^ImplementationFormCli]: The source code of the FormCli application can be found at [https://github.com/<wbr/>SolidLabResearch/FormCli](https://github.com/SolidLabResearch/FormCli).

-Solid-UI is chosen as display ontology that the app understands as this is an ontology that is especially made for the purpose of defining user interfaces.
+Solid-UI is chosen as display ontology that the application understands as this is an ontology that is especially made for the purpose of defining user interfaces.
 Schema alignment tasks are performed by applying the conversion rules over the form description.
 N3 rules are used again to implement this together with the EYE-JS reasoner to apply them.
 The output of this reasoning step is the equivalent form description in the Solid-UI vocabulary, which is then parsed by the Comunica engine using SPARQL queries.